 This is the backstory of Nadia Grell in The Old Republic, bar that rather than being mentally ill, her talent with the Force was awakening and her species had no history or awareness of the Force.
 She snaps out of it when the Jedi teach her how to control her powers.

 Ninian from Fire Emblem Elibe spends a brief time like this.
 When you find her in either Eliwood's or Hector's path, she's adrift in a small rowboat and totally amnesiac, so the cast takes her in since she can't be left alone.
 Soon we learn why she's like that: she and Nils tried to escape from the Dread Isle to not be forced to open the Dragon Gate and call other dragons through it, with the help of Eliwood's captured father Elbert; however, Nils fell into the sea and the already unstable Ninian snapped, blocking everything from her mind.
 She does't recover until Nils reappears and snaps her out — and just in time, as she's Brainwashed and Crazy and just about to open the Gate under Nergal's orders.
 From then on she's mostly sane, if extremely shy and reserved.

 Depending on how well you do on a certain event, Garry from Ib can lapse into this temporarily or permanently.
 After being terrorized literally out of his wits, he begins babbling to himself and ignoring the world around him.
 He follows the tradition of male Ophelias, in that he is feminine, pretty, and gentle.
-Although, his gender identity is debatable since he uses female pronouns in the original japanese.
+Word of God also confirms that he's gender fluid since he uses female pronouns in the original Japanese.